Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Overview of Discovery Prospects

 Our primary interest is on the scientific impact of measuring neutrino ``mini-bursts,'' detectable signals of 3 or more events within 10 seconds (the observed duration of the SN~1987A neutrino burst), from many supernovae in the nearby universe.
-As we will show in Sections~\ref{rate} and~\ref{detection}, the minimum detector size for achieving this purpose is about 5 Mton.
+As we will show in Sections~\ref{rate} and~\ref{detection}, the minimum detector size for achieving this purpose is about 5~Mton.
 We emphasize in advance that such signals can be separated from backgrounds even at shallow depth, so that the presence of a core collapse can be deduced independently of photon-based observations.
 Additionally, for nearby transients identified through photons, a non-detection in neutrinos means that a conventional supernova neutrino flux was not present.
 These facts have new and profound implications.

 While our principal focus is thus on individual objects, the aggregate data would, of course, also be useful.
-For science goals that require a large number of accumulated events, the most certain signal is the Diffuse Supernova Neutrino Background (DSNB), which is a steady flux arising from all core-collapse supernovae in the universe (e.g., Ref.~\cite{DSNB} and references therein).
+For science goals that require a large number of accumulated events, the most certain signal is the Diffuse Supernova Neutrino Background (DSNB), which is a steady flux arising from all core-collapse supernovae in the universe (e.g., Refs.~\cite{DSNB,Yuksel:2007mn} and references therein).
 In the proposed $\sim 0.5$ Mton HK detector, with added gadolinium to reduce backgrounds by neutron tagging~\cite{Beacom:2003nk}, $\sim\,$50--100 DSNB signal events with little background could be collected per year.
 The ratio of DSNB signal to detector background in Deep-TITAND would be the same as in the background-dominated SK search of Ref.~\cite{Malek:2002ns}, which set an upper limit.
 To reach the smallest plausible DSNB signals, one needs an improvement of about a factor 3 in signal sensitivity and thus a factor of about 10 in exposure.
 After four years, as in the SK search, the Deep-TITAND exposure would be about 100 times larger than that of Ref.~\cite{Malek:2002ns}, thus allowing a robust detection of the DSNB flux.
 (To measure the spectrum well, HK with gadolinium would be needed.)
-The fortuitous occurrence of a supernova in the Milky Way, or even Andromeda (M31) or Triangulum (M33), would also give a very large number of neutrino events (see Table~\ref{tab:detectors}).
-The physics prospects associated with such yields from a single supernova have been discussed for underground detectors at the 0.5 Mton scale~\cite{MTnu}.